It's Me! Iola.

 The winter of 2018 was the moment that everything shifted.
 I was on a travel nursing contract on a medical floor in Nova Scotia, braving the Atlantic winds and blistering snow.
 I worked six 12 hour shifts a week and in my physical exhaustion, I had to somehow keep my head right; that season I was continuously met with grief and calamity as week after week I found myself comforting and caring for the dying.

 Wrapped up in my work, I also faced death on the home front and across the ocean.
 My Lola (grandmother) was pushing through an illness that we thought would take her life.
 Death touched my immediate household on another occasion.
 I came home from that contract with more to take on; needs that were aching to be met from people void of my contact for months.
-And as I began to settle into the familiar chaos of nursing at my home hospital and caring for my family, the threat of COVID-19 would amass further unrest and loss.
+And as I began to settle into the familiar chaos of nursing at my home hospital and caring for my family, the threat of a pandemic would amass further unrest and loss.

 The pace of life was impossible to keep up with, while my reality was begging for pause, for reflection and inventory.
 I was scared.
 I was scared of loneliness and isolation and reverted back to being deeply dependent on others to feel safe.
 I was scared of myself; my moodiness, my lack of self-confidence and negative self-talk that became proof that I deserved the cards that I was dealt.